Looking for a better, more reliable hair straightener for the morning rush? Compare brands with our customer reviews and ratings.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Hair Straighteners Reviewed - October 11th
+Hair Straighteners Reviews - October 11th

 What hair straightener should I choose?
 How do the different plates work?
 Find the answers with Canstar Blue’s review of hair types and straighteners you need.– Read more

-Hair Straighteners Reviewed - December 14th
+Hair Straighteners Reviews - December 14th

 Effective home remedies for scalp irritation, from hair straightener burns or allergies, to hair products.– Read more